 Any changes to the Roles and Permissions grid are immediately reflected within the site authorization for both web browsers and the native iOS/Android apps.

-KPA EHS uses Stripe for secure credit card transactions and does not receive or store credit card information directly.
-Stripe accepts all major credit cards including MasterCard, American Express, Discover, and more.
+KPA Flex uses Stripe for secure credit card transactions and does not directly receive or store credit card information.
+Stripe accepts all major credit cards, including MasterCard, American Express, Discover, and more.
 Stripe is certified as a Level 1 PCI Service Provider.